-As an industry insider who has seen trends come and go, what is your favourite fashion trend of all time?
+As an industry insider who has seen trends come and go, what is your favorite fashion trend of all time?

-Mae: Sick-looking combat boots are my favourite trend of all time.
+Sick-looking combat boots are my favorite trend of all time.

 What do you hope to see more of in the fashion scene in 2020?

 Mae: More self-expression and less focus on trends.